ShreyaChanda3/Uber-Lyft-Prices/README.md

 4. Run the visualizations to explore the data and insights.

 ### Conclusion
 This project provided insights into the pricing strategies of Uber and Lyft.
-By analyzing various factors such as time of day, distance, and weather conditions, we were able to recommend the most cost-effective ride options for consumers.
+By analyzing various factors such as time of day, distance, and weather conditions, I was able to recommend the most cost-effective ride options for consumers.